 Steps by step instructions

-How to make the almond flour scones?
+How to make almond flour scones?

 STEP 1: Preheat your oven to 325°F (163°C).